kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 [TryOCaml](https://try.ocamlpro.com/), [sketch.sh](https://sketch.sh/),
 and `x-ocaml` itself, which this book is built on.
 Emulating a whole CPU in the browser is not new either, and the quiz idea comes straight from the Brown group.
-What I think is new is the assembly: one course where the prose, the slides, the runnable cells, and a real Linux machine are a single artifact, kept correct and on-pedagogy by its own tooling.
-The rest of this post is about that assembly.
+What I think is new is putting them
+together: one course where the prose, the slides, the runnable cells, and a Linux machine are the same thing, with tooling that keeps them correct and consistent.
+The rest of this post is about how.

-## The book is the slides is the notebook
+## One source: page, slides, cells

 There is a second reason the page matters as much as the video.
 When I teach CS3100, the executable notebook *is* the slide deck, thanks